Shivambansal97/LearnDesignPatterns/README.md

 ## Adding a new pattern example

-1. Create a new project — prefer a self-contained console or library project named with the pattern, e.g. `StrategyPattern`.
+1. Create a new project â€” prefer a self-contained console or library project named with the pattern, e.g. `StrategyPattern`.
    - `dotnet new console -o StrategyPattern`
 2. Add a `README.md` in the new project explaining:
    - The pattern intent and when to use it.